-Depression is typically treated with talk therapy, medication or a combination of the two, according to the NIMH.
-That's also the case for depression that develops after surgery — and with the right therapy, most patients find that their depression goes away within six months, according to the Expert Opinion on Drug Safety study.
+Depression is typically treated with behavioral therapy, medication or a combination of the two, according to the NIMH.
+That's also the case for depression that develops after surgery, according to the Expert Opinion on Drug Safety study.

 "My best advice is to reach out to a medical professional and mental health expert for treatment," says Levy, who notes that talking with an expert specializing in healthy psychology could be especially helpful.

 Taking preventive measures before surgery can make a difference too.
 For starters, be aware of your risk factors and discuss them with your surgeon, Levy advises.

 If you already have symptoms of depression or anxiety, surgery could make them worse.
 You may also be at higher risk if you have a family history of depression or lack a strong support system to help you with your recovery.
 In some cases, you may be able to start working with a therapist before surgery or put a preventive plan in place to start talking with someone shortly after surgery, as soon as you're up to it.

 Setting the stage for success pre-surgery also helps.

 "A strong support system can alleviate the isolation of recovery and anxiety about life requirements that are temporarily out of the patient's control," Dr. Shires says.